developmentforpeople/dfp_external_storage/README.md

 # DFP External Storage

-Simlest cloud file management for Frappe / ERPNext.
+Simplest cloud file management for Frappe / ERPNext.
 S3 compatible external storages (or S3 bucket(s)) per folder that allows you to fine-tune the location of your Frappe / ERPNext "File"s per folder: local or specific S3 bucket.

+![Demo]

 ## Requirements